John A Waller

 We all expect it, but I’m confident.

 Running a business is not easy.
 Indeed, most people have no intention not to pay creditors and HMRC.
 However, stresses from trading creditors who can stop you from trading often are paid sooner than the HMRC.
-Provisions required to pay Vat leave directors who can’t pay VAT or can’t pay Corporation Tax due to trade creditor pressures.
+Provisions required to pay Vat leave directors exploring can’t pay VAT options and Corporation Tax due to trade creditor pressures.
 Issues also arise not paying monthly PAYE and NI.
 Suddenly, an HMRC demand arrives, and your cash flow does not allow payment.
-The action then needs to be performed by you before matters spiral out of control.
+You then need to perform the action before matters spiral out of control.
 So what are you to do?

 Those who account for the inevitable tax liability avoid such issues as: